 Throughout this course, students will explore, analyze, and synthesize ideas across a wide range of diverse texts in varied genres, while exploring thematic connections.
-As a reader, students will take part in the following unit explorations: Reading the World and Thinking about Literature, Identity & Society, Reading Rhetoric and Argument, and Ethics.
-As a writer, students will take part in the following unit explorations: Writing Literary Analysis Essays, Writing Personal Narratives, Writing Rhetorical Analysis, and Writing Synthesis Argument.
+All students will begin the year with Freshman Seminar: How to actively read, discuss, and make inferences.
+As a reader, students will take part in the following unit explorations: Thinking about Literature, Identity & Society, Reading Rhetoric and Argument, and Ethics.
+As a writer, students will take part in the following unit explorations: Literary Analysis, Personal Narrative, Argument, and Exposition.